 Sure, I had a satirical moment with the #BanBigGuy thing, but let’s get back to some Star Wars.
-That last round of questions from Craig on Words With Nerds really put my brain into overdrive I guess.
-Today’s blast of cold air (lousy Smarch weather) bent my brain toward The Empire Strikes Back.
+Today’s blast of cold air isn’t from lousy Smarch weather, but from where my brain went with The Empire Strikes Back.

 I thought a bit about poor Admiral Ozzel (more on him in another forthcoming post) and the survival skills of Admiral Piett, then considered another Imperial officer who seems to escape any reprimand, either from Vader or the fans.

 General Veers does his Dark Lord’s bidding and leads an attack on the rebel base on Hoth.
 Everyone trumpets this as a victory, because the rebel base is destroyed and it makes everyone angst-y from my generation jump on the Kevin Smith Bandwagon and say that Empire shows the harshness of life.

 However, the attack on the rebels is very unsuccessful and I’ll tell you why.